RSI1 is not a new issue, why I am writing about this now?

 - Consider keyboards with lower travel time.

-Also there’s some simple rules.
+Also, there are some simple rules.

 - Move and shift your entire hands and shoulders.